Foreign Language-Classical Studies (CLA)

 Typically offered in Fall and Summer

-Study of great works of Greek and Latin Literature in a genre such as tragedy, comedy, epic or lyric, with attention to both literary merit and cultural importance.
-All readings in English.
+Study of great works from Greek and Latin literature in such genres as epic, tragedy, comedy, lyric poetry, history and philosophy, with attention to both literary merit and cultural importance.
+All readings and discussion in English.
 May be taken up to three times in different genres for credit.

 R: Sophomore Standing